Course Review6 min readUpdated March 2026

 The layout.
 On a calm day this course flatters you.
 Add wind and it earns every metre of its length.

-Hosting the 2021 DP World Tour Mallorca Golf Open was significant for the island.
+Hosting the 2021 European Tour Mallorca Open was significant for the island.
 It was the first European Tour event here in ten years, and Santa Ponsa 1 held up under scrutiny.
-The course condition in tournament week, the routing under pressure, the scoring that was possible without the course being surrendered — it all worked.
-That pedigree is real, and it shows in how the course presents itself to visitors.
+The course condition in tournament week, and the scoring that was possible without the course being set up in an easy manner, all worked.
+That quality is real, and it shows in how the course presents itself to visitors.

 Santa Ponsa 1 approach to a par 3